Saving a million dollars used to mean that you were financially set for life.

-If she invests the one million into a diversified portfolio of high dividend stocks, and also some bonds to mitigate risk, with an overall yield of 8%, the income alone would be about $6,667 a month.
+If she invests the one million into a diversified portfolio of high dividend stocks, and also some bonds to mitigate risk, with an overall yield of 6%, the investment income alone would be about $5,000 a month.

-Then the investor could withdraw the remaining $1,333 a month.
+Then the investor could withdraw the remaining $ 3,000 a month needed to pay expenses.
 This lower withdrawal rate leaves more money to compound and accumulate.

 There are many variations on the income stream method that can allow investors to live off investments entirely.

-Another option is, for example, you could start a consulting business with very part-time consulting income for 10 hours a week at $ 150 an hour.
-This would provide about $6,000 income a month plus some potential tax benefits if needed.
+Alternatively, you could start a consulting business with part-time consulting income for only 10 hours a week at $ 150 an hour.
+This would provide about $6,000 income a month plus some potential tax benefits if needed!

-Rental income is another good option.
+Rental income is another good option for investors seeking income generating assets.
 It is very reasonable that an investor could use $500,000 as a down payment on 2 separate million-dollar properties that bring in rental income of $6,000 a month or more, also with tax benefits.
-(There are many variations on this.)
+Of course, there are many variations on this strategy.

 Or an investor may decide to buy a website for $250,000 that generates a net income of $7,000 a month.
 Websites are selling for about 3 times annual net income, and often most of the tasks can be delegated.

-By adding one or more of these income streams to a core portfolio of stocks and bonds, you can manage risk through diversification.
-And you can generate income without having to make withdrawals from your retirement savings.
+By adding one or more of these alternative retirement strategies to a core portfolio of stocks and bonds, you can manage risk through diversification.
+And you can use the income streams to reduce, delay or avoid having to make withdrawals from your retirement savings.

 How We Use the Income Stream Method